Michael Charles McKenry

 McKenry made his major league debut for the Colorado Rockies late in the 2010 season, going 0 for 8 in 6 games.
 At the end of spring training the following year, he was traded to the Boston Red Sox and began the 2011 season with the Pawtucket Red Sox (.274/.369/.421 in 29 G), before being sold to the Pittsburgh Pirates on June 12th.
 He was called up to Pittsburgh the next day and became the Bucs' regular catcher (Ryan Doumit and Chris Snyder were both out with injuries and several other substitutes had not panned out), his arrival coinciding to his team's push towards the top of the NL Central standings.
 On July 26th, he was at the center of one of the most controversial plays of the season.
 In the 19th inning of a 3-3 game against the Atlanta Braves, he caught a throw from 3B Pedro Alvarez well ahead of baserunner Julio Lugo, who was trying to score the winning run from third base.
 He applied a quick swipe tag on Lugo, hoping to then relay to first base to complete an inning-ending double play.
 However, home plate umpire Jerry Meals ruled that Lugo had escaped the tag and had scored the winning run.
 An incredulous McKenry and an irate Clint Hurdle disputed the call to no avail, and the Braves walked off with a 4-3 win.
 The Pirates filed a formal protest after the game.
 Meals then admitted the next day, after watching video replays, that he had blown the call, and MLB Vice-President Joe Torre did as well, but the call was allowed to stand as part of the "human element" of the game.
 That memorable game was a turning point for the Pirates, as they quickly fell out of the NL Central race and below .500 after the heart-breaking loss.
 McKenry ended up playing 58 games that season, with a .222/.276/.332 batting line, 12 doubles and 2 homers.

 Back with the Pirates as a back-up to newly-signed Rod Barajas (Pittsburgh had let both Doumit and Snyder leave as free agents) in 2012, McKenry had the honor of breaking Aroldis Chapman's string of 24 scoreless appearances from the start of the season, He doubled in a run off the Cuban fireballer in the 10th inning of a game on June 7th, leading the Pirates to a 5-4 win over the Cincinnati Reds.
-Chapman had not even allowed a hit since May 17 before Clint Barmes doubled right ahead of McKenry.
-He had driven in another key run earlier in that game with a sacrifice fly in the 7th.
+Chapman had not even allowed a hit since May 17th before Clint Barmes doubled right ahead of McKenry.
+He had driven in another key run earlier in that game with a sacrifice fly in the 7th. he hit .233 in 88 games for the Pirates that season, with career highs of 12 homers and 39 RBIs.
+In 2013, the Bucs signed Russell Martin to be their starting catcher, and this relegated Michael to a back-up role.
+He had only 115 at-bats in 41 games, hitting .217 with 3 homers and 14 RBIs.
+The Pirates reached the postseason for the first time since 1992, but he was not used in those games.